-The minimum detection sensitivity level of T-cadherin (CDH13) using this human H-cadherin ELISA kit was 0.051 ng/ml.
-The dynamic assay range for this kit is 0.1 – 40 ng/ml.
+The minimum detection sensitivity level of CDH13 (T-cadherin, H-cadherin) using current human H-cadherin ELISA kit was 0.051 ng/ml.
+The dynamic range for this assay is 0.1 – 40 ng/ml.

 - Recent progress in T-cadherin (CDH13, H-cadherin) research.
 Histol Histopathol.
 (2001) 16 (4): 1287-93.
 Review.
 Takeuchi T. and Ohtsuki Y.

 - Aberrant methylation of H-cadherin (CDH13) promoter is associated with tumor progression in primary nonsmall cell lung carcinoma.
 Cancer.
 (2005) 104 (9): 1825-33.
 Review.
 Kim J.S., et al.